 Before submitting a question to the Authority, financial institutions shall assess whether to first address the question to their competent authority.

 The Authority shall publish on its website all admissible questions pursuant to paragraph 1, for each legislative act, after collecting and before answering them.
-(454 Berès > )
+(454 Berès > applies to Art.
+1, 2 & 3)

 This process shall not preclude any natural or legal person, including competent authorities and Union institutions from seeking confidential technical advice or clarification from the Authority.